Developer Guide

 1. The client sends random unique key values for the individual fields to the server.
 The key values can, for example, be the GUIDs of data field names or query string parameters.

 2. Using corresponding validators, the transferred values will be checked in advance (e.g. whitelist).
-If a correspondence is not found, the server-side processing will not be executed.
+If no match is found, no server-side processing takes place.

 3. The server checks whether the logged in user has the necessary permissions to perform the following code (usually read access to the data group).

 4. The server searches in a list of allowed field GUIDs.
-If it finds a parameter that is not found, it either brings up an exception or ignores the parameter - depending on the requirements.
+If it encounters an unassigned parameter, it throws an exception or ignores the parameter - depending on the requirement.

 5. Based on the field GUIDs, the corresponding column names in the database will be identified and a prepared statement will be constructed.